biazhong/test/files/Procedure File.md

 **Selection Process**

-Based on the information provided in the arguments, users must implement a custom selection process, which includes defining how the procedure leverages Ray for parallelization.
+Based on the information provided in the arguments, users must implement a custom selection process, which includes defining how the best alternative is selected and the procedure leverages Ray for parallelization.
 For guidance on programming and using Ray, refer to the official <a href="https://docs.ray.io/en/latest/index.html">Ray site</a>.